-Figure 1: Blocks of hardware embedded system

-• Central Processing Unit (CPU):
+Figure 1: Blocks of hardware embedded system • Central Processing Unit (CPU):

-The Central Processing Unit (processor, in short) can be any of the following: microcontroller, microprocessor or Digital Signal Processor (DSP).
+The Central Processing Unit (processor, in 0 short) can be any of the following: microcontroller, microprocessor or Digital Signal Processor (DSP).
 A micro-controller is a low-cost processor.
-Its main attraction is that on the chip itself, there will be many other components such as memory, serial communication interface, analog-to digital converter etc. So, for small applications, a micro-controller is the best choice as the number of external components required will be very less.
-On the other hand, microprocessors are more powerful, but you need to use many external components with them.
+Its main attraction is that on the chip itself, there will be many other as memory, components such serial communication interface, analog-to digital converter etc. So, for small applications, a micro-controller is the best choice as the number of external components required will verv less.
+On the other hand. he microprocessors are more powerful, but you need to use many external components with them.
 D5P is used mainly for applications in which signal processing is involved such as audio and video processing.